 The sample was drawn from the U.S. Postal Service Computerized Delivery Sequence File (DSF) and was provided by MSG (Marketing Systems Group).
 Occupied residential addresses (including "drop points") in all U.S. states (including Alaska and Hawaii) and the District of Columbia had a nonzero chance of selection.
-The draw was a national.
+The draw was a national, stratified random sample, with differential probabilities of selection across the mutually exclusive strata.
+Ipsos designed the sample plan with the goal of obtaining in the recruited panel the distribution of age-by-race groups shown in the table to the right.

 Total 100 %

-7 All else 25+ 63.8%
+7 All other adults ages 25+ 51.0%

+6 High school or less (any age, ethnicity) 20.0%

-5 Other 18-24 (non-Hispanic, non-Black) 5.0%
+5 Other 18-24 (non-Hispanic, non-Black) 4.0%

-4 Black-African American 25+ 11.8%
+4 Black adult ages 25+ 9.5%

-3 Black-African American 18-24 1.9%
+3 Black adult ages 18-24 1.5%

-2 Hispanic 25+ 15.0%
+2 Hispanic adult ages 25+ 12.0%

-1 Hispanic 18-24 2.5%
+1 Hispanic adult ages 18-24 2.0%